-For this novel, keep a reader-response journal as you read in a SPIRAL notebook - remember to use the front of the pages only, use pencil or navy blue or black ink.

-- 1. READ THE FIRST 50 PAGES OF THE NOVEL BEFORE STARTING YOUR READER-RESPONSE JOURNAL. - 2.
-Draw a line down the middle of the page. - 3.
+- B. Reader-response journal as you read in a SPIRAL notebook remember to use the front of the pages only, use pencil or navy blue or black ink. - 1.
+Draw a line down the middle of the page. - 2.
 Left side: put page number in margin and copy meaningful passages from the book perhaps a bit of dialogue, a description, or a character's thought(s).
-Make it at least a complete sentence BUT not more than five-seven sentences long.
-REMEMBER: You will have no passages from the first 50 pages of the novel. - 4.
+Make it at least a complete sentence BUT not more than five-seven sentences long. - 3.
 Right side: write your response to the quotation Consider telling me: Why did you choose it?
 Did it puzzle or confuse you?
 Remind you of something?
 What does it mean to you?
-(These are suggestions to get you started, not the ONLY things I expect you to write in your journal. :) - a.
-If you choose to comment on a personal experience, be sure to connect it to what is happening IN THE NOVEL at that point so I see your reaction to and understanding OF THE NOVEL (characters, events, setting, etc.). - b.
+(These are suggestions to get you started, not the ONLY things we expect you to write in your journal. :) - a.
+If you choose to comment on a personal experience, be sure to connect it to what is happening IN THE NOVEL at that point so we see your reaction to and understanding OF THE NOVEL (characters, events, setting, etc.). - b.
 REALIZE: these entries are NOT a summary or paraphrasing of your reading it is your RESPONSE to the passage. - c.
-A good, thoughtful, developed response is no less than 5 sentences.
-Seriously, I count sentences!
+A good, thoughtful, developed response is no less than 5 sentences and is probably more than just 5.
+Seriously, we count sentences!

-Example - (from too early in Something Wicked This Way Comes for you to use 1)
+Example - (from Something Wicked This Way Comes (3))